laravel/docs/queues.md

     }

 > **Warning**
-> The Amazon SQS queue service has a maximum delay time of 15 minutes.
+> The Amazon SQS queue service has a maximum delay time of 12 hours.

 <a name="dispatching-after-the-response-is-sent-to-browser"></a>
 #### Dispatching After The Response Is Sent To Browser